 Things we've been doing...

-- Group members have supported each other with individual actions, such as sharing ideas with colleagues in the workplace on how to reduce their carbon footprint and campaigning against fossil fuel expansion (such as fracking).
+Group members support each other with individual actions, such as sharing ideas on ways to reduce our carbon footprint.

 Things you can do...

-- We know that we will all have to do our bit and make changes in our food choices, travel, energy use and behaviour, in order to address this problem.
-The Centre for Alternative Technology Zero Carbon Britain Project shows “that a modern, zero emissions society is possible using today’s technology.”
+We will all have to do our bit and make changes in our food choices, travel, energy use and behaviour, in order to address this problem.
+The Centre for Alternative Technology Zero Carbon Britain Project shows “that a modern, zero-emissions society is possible using today’s technology.”